nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Guarantees**

-* A new lesson will be added only there is no duplicate lesson already existing in PlaNus.
+* A new lesson will be added only there is no duplicate lesson already existing in PlaNus and it does not overlap with any other lesson or event in PlaNus.

 **MSS**